mroshan454/Replicating-ViT-Research-Paper/README.md

 * MLP size - the number of hidden units/neurons in the MLP
 * Head - the number of multi-head self-attention

-Table 1: Details of Vision Transformer model variants.
-Source: ViT paper.

-This table showcasing the various hyperparameters of each of the ViT architectures.

 You can see the numbers gradually increase from ViT-Base to ViT-Huge.

 We're going to focus on replicating ViT-Base (start small and scale up when necessary) but we'll be writing code that could easily scale up to the larger variants.

-Breaking the hyperparameters down:
-We'll use these values as the hyperparameter settings for our ViT architecture.

 ### Putting All together to Form Entire ViT Architecture to Usable PyTorch Code
 ![All together](images/Entire_ViT_in_Code.png)